-A cystogram uses contrast dye to create pictures of the:
+A cystogram uses contrast material to create pictures of the:

 The Urinary Tract